Running a Runbook

-To try out your runbooks if you are creating them, or to execute them as a runbook user, click Run above the right hand panel, as shown below.
+To try out your runbooks while you are creating them, or to execute them as a runbook user, click Run above the right hand panel, as shown below.

-Depending on how your Transposit environment has been set up, a new Slack channel can automatically be created once an activity is created.
+Depending on how Transposit has been set up, a new Slack channel can automatically be created once an activity is created.

 - Click Runbook runs to view the current runbooks that are being used for this activity.